NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ### Populate the MySQL database with data

-Now to confirm that the database is able to read and write to the presistent storage you need to put some data in the database.
+Now to confirm that the database is able to read and write to the persistent storage you need to put some data in the database.
 Do that by first logging into the MySQL instance.
 It will prompt for a password.
 In the yaml file used to create the database, you'll see that we set that to `Netapp1!`
 ```bash
 kubectl exec -it $(kubectl get pod -l "app=mysql-fsx" --namespace=default -o jsonpath='{.items[0].metadata.name}') -- mysql -u root -p
 ```
-Onced logged in, here are some SQL statements used to create a database, create a table, then insert some values:
+After you have logged in, here are some SQL statements you can use to create a database, create a table, then insert some values into the table:
 ```bash
 mysql> create database fsxdatabase;
 Query OK, 1 row affected (0.01 sec)